trackit/tams-k8s/README.md

 # TAMS on kubernetes
-This repository provides a kubernetes deployment of TAMS (Time Adressable Media Store).
+This repository provides a kubernetes deployment of TAMS (Time Addressable Media Store).

 ## Getting started